Holy Cross Church, Lewiston

-Holy Cross Church is a church at 1080 Lisbon Street in Lewiston, Maine and is part of the Roman Catholic Diocese of Portland.
+Holy Cross Church was a church at 1080 Lisbon Street in Lewiston, Maine and was part of the Roman Catholic Diocese of Portland.
+The church held its final Mass on Sunday, June 29, 2025.
+Msgr.
+Rene Mathieu was the celebrant, alongside Pastor Daniel Greenleaf and many other priests.

 Building

 Over the main door of the church is the motto O Crux ave, spes unica (Hail to the cross, our only hope) - a line from the ancient Latin hymn Vexilla Regis Prodeunt.
 The inside of the church is adorned with important statues, a wooden carved altar, and gold leaf wrought iron railings.
 The stained windows also depict important Catholic Saints, and each window was donated by a parishioner.

 History

 The original church celebrated its first mass on September 14, 1924.
 The parishioners were largely of French Canadian heritage; after some early controversy over the name of the church, by 1926 the French name Église Sainte-Croix was adopted and the membership became almost entirely French American, as the Irish-American members joined St. Patrick's Church.

 A new church was constructed after World War II, and an extensive renovation was completed in 1985.

 Many marriages took place at Holy Cross Church and a recent book was written by Youville Labonté which relates to the genealogy involved.

+The church held its final Mass on Sunday, June 29, 2025.
+Msgr.
+Rene Mathieu was the celebrant, alongside Pastor Daniel Greenleaf and many other priests.